mickaelassaraf/medical_code_inference/README.md

 RoBERTa is needed for training and for inference.
 The weights can be find in the [Qantev Drive](https://drive.google.com/drive/folders/1thf5Ckn3sZkrUVQ-N0km2nJrlzcQYWNk) or by yourself in the following folders `Shared/Tech/ML models/PLM_ICD`.
-You nedd to extract the file `RoBERTa-base-PM-M3-Voc-hf.tar` and put it in `medical_code_inference`.
+You need to extract the file `RoBERTa-base-PM-M3-Voc-hf.tar` and put it in `medical_code_inference`.

 ## Logging configuration